Cycling Colombia Overview

 Simón José Antonio de la Santísima Trinidad Bolívar y Palacios was a Venezuelan military and political leader who led the countries, now known as, Colombia, Venezuela, Ecuador, Peru, Panama, and Bolivia, to independence from the Spanish Empire.
 He is known colloquially as ‘El Libertador’, or the Liberator of South America.

-In 1792, his mother died of tuberculosis and the following year his grandfather died.
-Custody of Simón was passed on to his uncle Carlos, who Simón loathed, as he believed his uncle was only interested in the family inheritance.
+In 1792, his mother died of tuberculosis, and the following year, his grandfather died.
+Custody of Simón was passed on to his uncle Carlos, whom Simón loathed, as he believed his uncle was only interested in the family inheritance.

 Simón had a troubled upbringing and was described as being a difficult, unruly child.
-In June 1795 he ran away from his uncle, to the home of his sister and her husband.
-They took him in and tried in vain to have his new residency officially recognized.
+In June 1795, he ran away from his uncle to the home of his sister and her husband.
+They took him in and tried in vain to have his new residency officially recognised.
 Simón was instead ordered to live with Simón Rodríguez, who ran the school where Bolívar was educated.
 Rodríguez became a mentor to the young boy and was probably the main catalyst for Bolívar’s political leanings.

 Bolívar was devastated by del Toro’s death and swore never to remarry.